baswunderlich/datafusion-controller/README.md

 1. Connect your Arduino Nano to your computer via USB.
 2. Open the Arduino IDE.
-3. Open the `crazyDataStuffFilter.ino` file located in the `arduino` directory of this repository.
+3. Open the `crazyDataStufffWithFilter.ino` file located in the `crazyDataStufffWithFilter` directory of this repository.
 4. Select the correct board and port from the Tools menu.
 5. Click the upload button to flash the Arduino Nano.